google/WebFundamentals/src/content/en/fundamentals/design-and-ui/responsive/index.md

-The logic that applies to media queries is not mutually exclusive, and for any filter that meets that criteria the resulting CSS block is applied using the standard rules of precedence in CSS.
+The logic that applies to media queries is not mutually exclusive, and for any filter meeting that criteria the resulting CSS block is applied using the standard rules of precedence in CSS.

 ### Apply media queries based on viewport size